Revenue Intelligence · Specialty Surgical Practices

 The problem

-The data that would answer the question exists.It is just in three systems that have never been connected.
+The data that would answer the question exists.It has just never been connected into a single answer.

 For COOs and Practice Administrators